ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 0x7fffffffe1b8:	0x55554771	0x00005555	0x00000000	0x00000000
 (gdb)
 ```

-Current `rsp` address is not the instruction address (0x55554793) in main function anymore.
+The current `rsp` address is no longer the instruction address (0x55554793) in main.

 If we continue executing the program: